OmooLab/BioxelNodes/README.md

 # Known limitations

-- Sections cannot be generated
+-   Sections cannot be generated (will be supported soon)
 -   Time sequence volume not supported (will be supported soon)

+# To Upgrade Add-on

+To upgrade from an older version of the add-on to the latest, you need to do the following:

+1. Remove the old version of Bioxel Nodes at Preferences > Add-ons
+2. Add the new version and restart Blender.

+It is not support editing the same blender file across add-on versions.
+In order to make sure that the previous file works properly.
+You need to save the staged data before upgrading ( read the last section of [Getting Started](https://omoolab.github.io/BioxelNodes/latest/getting-started/#share-your-file) ).

+But even then, there is still no guarantee that the new version of the add-on will work on the old blender file.
+Therefore, it is highly recommended to open a new blender file to start the creating, not based on the old one.

+Alternatively, objects from the old file that have nothing to do with Bioxel Nodes could be append to the new blender file.